Disney's Mulan remake collects US$23.2 million at Chinese box offices

 READ: Mulan movie boycott calls grow over scenes filmed in Xinjiang

-"That's a disappointing debut," said Jeff Bock, senior media analyst at Exhibitor Relations Co.
+"That's a disappointing debut," said Jeff Bock, senior media analyst at Exhibitor Relations.
 "Disney made this film for Chinese audiences and they saw it pretty much fall flat."